 Students with a military background can opt for a full-online degree at North Carolina Central University.
 Veterans and actively working military personnel looking to earn a higher education can choose from their undergraduate and graduate degrees.
 Veterans who accomplished Military Basic Training may receive credit transfers for HEDU 1531 and PEDU 1541.
 Take full advantage of the Post 9/11 GI BILL and VA Benefits if you’re eligible.
 This university is accredited by the Southern Association of Colleges and Schools Commission on Colleges.

 See the online programs for veterans offered at North Carolina Central University.

 Through its American Military University, veterans and active military men can pursue a course to enhance their current military training or jump towards a different profession.
 APU advocates the G.I.
 Bill Yellow Ribbon program that provides individuals with military background credit transfers (from military experience), financial assistance, and suitable degree options should you want to pursue higher education within or outside your field.
 The Higher Learning Commission has accredited this university.

-Find out more about the online veteran programs at American Public University (APU).
+Find out more about the best online school for military veterans at American Public University (APU).

 East Carolina University (ECU)

-Discover the online veteran programs at East Carolina University.
+Discover the best online master’s programs for veterans at East Carolina University.

 Southeast Missouri State University